What are the Keys to Consistently Great Tasting BBQ?

 Bill Cannon

-PS.
-For information on TEXAS BBQ RUB click here.
+PS For information on Texas BBQ Rub click here.
 This secret rub has been developed and proven time and time again to produce perfect tasting BBQ every time you cook.
-Remember, it has been tested and served to thousands of people from Texas to Florida and back to Texas again.
+Remember, it has been tested and served to thousands of people fro Texas to Florida and back to Texas again.
 Go ahead, YOU OWE IT TO YOURSELF and to your family and friends to order some TODAY.

-PPS.
-Sign up for our FREE Monthly Newsletter "BBQ Made Simple" for recipes and helpful hints.
-This will be e-mailed to you directly each month.
-(Please Note: TEXAS BBQ RUB will NEVER sell or release your e-mail to anyone.
-It will be kept in the strictest of confidence just like the formula for our TEXAS BBQ RUB.
-Click here now to sign up for our FREE Newsletter and as an added bonus we will send you today a special report "Tried and True Championship Recipes."
+PSS Sign up for you FREE monthly Newsletter "BBQ Made Simple" for recipes and helpful hints.
+This will be E-Mailed to you directly each month.
+(Please Note: TEXAS BBQ RUB will NEVER sell or release your E-Mail to anyone.
+It will be kept in the strictest of confidence just like the formula for or our TEXAS BBQ RUB products.
+Click here now to sign up for your FREE Newsletter, and as an added bonuses we will send you today, a special report "Tried and True Championship Recipes."